goern/goern/README.md

 # :sparkles: goern

-Working on Project Thoth to give the world a very well educated dependency management, getting Czborgs to a point where they are recognized as valuable team members.
-Working at the AICoE of Red Hat, working to create AI that helps developers!
+Working on [Project Thoth](https://thoth-station.ninja/) to give the world a very well educated dependency management, getting Cyborgs to a point where they are recognized as valuable team members (hey managers, how do you compare the performance of a human to the one of a bot? how is getting the bonus?).
+Working at the AICoE of [Red Hat](https://next.redhat.com/), working to create AI that helps developers!

 In open source business and development since '95. seeAlso http://B4mad.Net/goern